ibm-cloud-docs/vpc/about-placement-groups.md

 Placement groups and their assigned resources can be managed by using the UI, CLI, and API.
 A placement group can have 1 of 2 placement strategies: [host spread](#host-spread-placement-groups-for-vpc) or [power spread](#power-spread-placement-groups-for-vpc).
 With a VPC resource called `placement-groups`, you can create a policy for placing groups of instances together.
 The `placement-groups` resource is then added to the service `is.placement-groups`.
 For more information about actions that are related to placement group resources, see the placement group events section in [Activity Tracker events](/docs/vpc?topic=vpc-at-events#events-placement-group).

 After the placement group is created, a selected virtual server instance or a group of virtual server instances are assigned to the placement group.
 When you provision these virtual server instances, the virtual server instances are then placed on a compute host in the appropriate zone for the instance based on the placement group strategy.
-The same placement group can be used for instances provisioned on shared public servers in different VPCs.
+The same placement group can be used for instances that are provisioned on shared public servers in different VPCs.

 ### Benefits
 {: #placement-groups-benefits}

 Placement groups give you a measure of control over the host on which a new public virtual server is placed in relation to other virtual servers in the same placement group.

-They support high availability workloads by making sure that virtual server instances in the group do not share a physical host or power supply.
-This technology is an added layer of assuredness for the resiliency of your virtual server instances if an unexpected power disruption or host failure occurs.
+Placement groups support high availability workloads by making sure that virtual server instances in the group do not share a physical host or power supply.
+This technology is an added layer of assurance for the resiliency of your virtual server instances if an unexpected power disruption or host failure occurs.

 You can build a workload high availability application within a data center knowing that your virtual servers are isolated from each other.
 You can be assured that your applications are provisioned on the cloud data center infrastructure to maximize availability with unique host server hardware.